danielringch/xiamon/docu/plugin/siahost.md

 ## **List**

-A summary is sent to the **report** channel, containing the following information:
+A summary is sent to the **accounting** channel, containing the following information:
 - Coin price
 - Balance
   - Total balance